NVIDIA-Merlin/Merlin/review/pr-332/_sources/examples/Building-and-deploying-multi-stage-RecSys/index.md.txt

    ```
    docker run -it --gpus all -p 8000:8000 -p 8001:8001 -p 8002:8002 -p 8888:8888 -v <path to your data>:/workspace/data/ --ipc=host <docker container> /bin/bash
    ```
 The container will open a shell when the run command execution is completed.
-You can remove the `--gpus` flag to run the example on CPU.
+You can remove the `--gpus all` flag to run the example on CPU.

 1. You will have to start JupyterLab on the Docker container.
 First, install jupyter-lab with the following command if it is missing:
    ```